nyumed-judy-lab/Heckman-domain-generalization/README.md

 - **Standardization**: ```scaler = StandardScaler()``` transforms the input data into a mean of zero and a standard deviation of one.
 To apply standardization to the training, validation, and testing data, you would need to follow these steps:
   1. ```scaler.fit(x_train)```: Calculate each feature's mean and standard deviation (column) in the training data.
-  2. ```scaler_fitted.transform(x_train)``` Transform the training data by subtracting the mean and dividing it by the standard deviation for each feature.
+  2. ```scaler.transform(x_train)``` Transform the training data by subtracting the mean and dividing it by the standard deviation for each feature.
 This will center the data around zero and scale it to have a standard deviation of one.
-  3. ```scaler_fitted.transform(x_valid or x_test)```: Use the same mean and standard deviation values to transform the validation and testing data.
+  3. ```scaler.transform(x_valid or x_test)```: Use the same mean and standard deviation values to transform the validation and testing data.
 This is important to ensure that the validation and testing data are processed in the same way as the training data.

 - **Missing value imputation**: ```imputer = SimpleImputer(strategy='mean')``` performs the missing value imputation (you can change the strategy 'median', 'most_frequent', 'constant').
   - If “mean”, then replace missing values using the mean along each column.
 It can only be used with numeric data.